Kuree/kratos/docs/generator.rst

 Examples
 --------
-Here are some examples the free-style code block in kratos.
+Here are some examples the free-style code block in kratos that uses both combinational and sequential block.
+Of course you can write it in a more concise way: this is just an example of how to add code blocks.

 .. code-block:: Python